ErpNetDocs/dev/building-apps/auth/samples/console-app-access-token-auth-code.md

 * Your trusted app uri and its secret `TrustedAppUri`, `TrustedAppSecret`.
 * The authorization code you received in the previous step `authCode`.
 * The `CallbackUri`.
-* And the very important one `grant_type=authroization_code` - this is the moment when you "tell" the Identity Server that you'll use the authorization code flow.
+* And the very important one `grant_type=authroization_code` - this is the moment when you "tell" @@name Identity that you'll use the authorization code flow.

 Then just send it and make sure that the returned http status code is a successful one: